 As a JSK Fellow, I’ve been able to test these ideas on a cohort of brilliant journalists and advisors.
 And now I’m putting it all together so that I can deliver it to you as the most profoundly-impactful, hands-on workshop you’ve ever experienced.

 - Forecast your business using a “minimum success criteria”

 - Ditch a business plan and describe your business on one page

-- Build a three-month plan and a roadmap of how to get there
+- Build three-month objectives and a roadmap of how to achieve them

 - Understand your community’s needs, and how your project will meet those needs

-- Run small experiments to prove your idea
+- Run small experiments to prove your ideas

 - Know which technology and tools are the best fit for your undertaking